lgmorand/aks-workshop/_entries/02-05 challenge5.md

 **Task Hints**

-* Use port forwarding with `kubectl` to directly access pods in the AKS cluster
+* Use port forwarding with `kubectl port-forward` to directly access pods in the AKS cluster

 {% collapsible %}